 Nursing students and allied health students must provide this documentation to their school.

 Medical students and residents must provide this documentation to the Office of Medical Education.

 Any other students or trainees must provide this documentation to the person who will be supervising their educational experience at Johns Hopkins All Children's Hospital.

 Vendors should upload proof of immunization by following instructions found in the VendorMate kiosk.

-Vendors who do not submit proof of immunization by November 18, 2015 will not be able to enter the ACH campus until the ACH Vice President of Medical Affairs declares flu season has ended.
-Please direct any questions to Beth Walker, Purchasing Manager at 727-767-4382.
+Vendors who do not submit proof of immunization by November 15, 2017 will not be able to enter the JHACH campus until the Johns Hopkins All Children's Vice President of Medical Affairs declares flu season has ended.
+Please direct any questions to Beth Walker, purchasing manager at 727-767-4382.

 Information for Patients & Family Members

 Because your child’s health and well-being are very important to us, Johns Hopkins All Children's Hospital now requires that our personnel receive the flu vaccine each year.
 The goal of our policy is to protect our patients as much as possible.
 We hope that you will do your part, too.

 We recommend the flu vaccine for all of our patients who are over six months of age and have medical clearance.
 Talk with your child’s doctor about the vaccine.

 We also encourage parents, brothers and sisters, and other household members and caregivers to get a flu shot.